johncoder/jot/docs/commands/jot-eval.md

 ## Description

-The `jot eval` command evaluates code blocks in markdown files using standards-compliant metadata.
-It provides a secure way to execute code directly from your notes with configurable parameters and approval workflows.
+The `jot eval` command evaluates code blocks in markdown files with a basic security model.

 This command is useful for:
 - Creating executable documentation and tutorials